dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/PanoDemo.md

 ![several tasks](../images/tutorials-and-samples/iOS/PanoramaDemo/workFlow.png)

-You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-PanoramaDemo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-PanoramaDemo).

 ## Application Activation and Aircraft Binding in China